VividCortex/angular-recaptcha/README.md

     <div
         vc-recaptcha
         theme="light"
+        language="selectedLanguage"
         key="'---- YOUR PUBLIC KEY GOES HERE ----'"
     ></div>
 ```

 In this case we are specifying that the captcha should use the theme named _light_.

+You can also bind to a dynamically set __language__.
+When the language is changed, the directive will reload the widget in the appropriate language.
+Here we are binding to _selectedLanguage_ on the controller.
+Consult [Google's Documentation](https://developers.google.com/recaptcha/docs/language) for a list of supported language codes.

 Listeners
 ---------